The way to smooth editing in Final Cut Pro

 When using proxy media, don’t forget to switch back to the original files before the final render or export.
 Unfortunately, Final Cut doesn’t do that automatically.

 Neat Video has the Quality Mode: High settings in the Temporal and Spatial filters.
-Those quality modes can help you get better denoising results (like preserving more details, reducing more noise) in some cases.
+Those quality modes can help you get better denoising results (like preserving more details, and reducing more noise) in some cases.
 These options require longer processing so if you are not sure there is a significant improvement from using that, then leave the Quality Mode at Normal and save processing time and resources for something else.